-References direct the user to a pertinent standard or guidance elsewhere in the reference book.
+References direct the user to a pertinent standard or guidance in a different section.
 A reference has a title but does not have a unique identifier.

 The reference details the unique identifier and title of the relevant standard to aid user navigation.
 If directing to a standard the reference is shown in a grey box.
-If the box is not grey then the reference directs to guidance.
+If the box is not grey, then the reference directs to guidance.